-When you purchase the eBook or Best Buy you will get instant access to your digital content.
-Click on the “Access Your Content” link on your order confirmation screen or your email receipt.
+When you purchase an ASHA eBook or digital product, you will get instant access to your content.
+Click on the “Access Your Content” link on your order confirmation screen or in your e-mail receipt.
 You will be prompted to sign in using your ASHA credentials.
 You will need to be connected to the Internet to view your content.
 You can access your content from any of your devices or computers from the “My Library” tab on the store, or via your ASHA Account page.
-Please note that this digital product is non-refundable.

 "Finally, a text that discusses the tricky nuances of our roles as expert witnesses in speech-language pathology.
 Drs.
 Seal and Power-deFur have written an easy-to-digest manuscript on the important aspects of our professions’ place in the field of expert witnesses.
 A meaningful and long-awaited resource!"

 —Melissa S. Passe, MA, CCC-SLP

 This book should undoubtedly be the “official handbook” for any speech-language pathologist considering the role of expert witnesses and even those who identify as experienced expert witnesses.
 As one who has experience as a speech-language pathologist expert witness, going through every chapter of this book, I can say with absolute confidence that every aspect an SLP would need to know to prepare and serve as an expert witness can be found in this book.
 Additionally, the supplementary examples provided throughout the book truly elevate the content and make it easier to apply.
 Not only did they include the details of how to serve as an expert witness, but I appreciate the invaluable inclusion of ethical considerations.
 This area of work brings on an added level of complexity to ethical decision-making, but the authors of this book break down that complexity to deliver this content to the reader in a thorough and comprehensible manner.